lastgenerationz/lastgenerationz.github.io/content/posts/searching.md

 ### ""
-exact matching can make sure that the keyword is matched exactly. searching for `"searching methods"` will return results that match this exactly.
+exact matching can make sure that the keyword is matched exactly.

+searching for `"searching methods"` will return results that match this exactly.

 ### intitle:
-matching your search term in the title of the webpage. searching for `intitle:searching methods` will match results with "searching" or "methods" in the title. combine this with "", like `intitle:"searching methods"` will match the exact string in the title.
+matching your search term in the title of the webpage.

+searching for `intitle:searching methods` will match results with "searching" or "methods" in the title.

+combine this with "", like `intitle:"searching methods"` will match the exact string in the title.
-### allintitle:
-like intitle, but can input multiple search terms

 ### intext:
-matching your search term in the content of the webpage. searching for `intext:searching methods` will match results with "searching" or "methods" in the content. combine this with "", like `intext:"searching methods"` will match the exact string in the content.
+matching your search term in the content of the webpage.

+searching for `intext:searching methods` will match results with "searching" or "methods" in the content.

+combine this with "", like `intext:"searching methods"` will match the exact string in the content.

 ### inurl:
-results must come from matching url. searching for `inurl:medium searching methods` will match results for "searching methods" from websites that have "medium" in the url.
+results must come from matching url.

+searching for `inurl:medium searching methods` will match results for "searching methods" from websites that have "medium" in the url.

 ### site:
-results must come from matching website. searching for `site:medium.com searching methods` will match results for "searching methods" from the website "medium.com"
+results must come from matching website.

+searching for `site:medium.com searching methods` will match results for "searching methods" from the website "medium.com"

 ### imagesize:
-image results much have matching size. searching for `imagesize:1920x1080 kitty` will match kitty pictures with 1920x1080 resolution. combine this with inurl or site to get results that match a website source.
+image results much have matching size.

+searching for `imagesize:1920x1080 kitty` will match kitty pictures with 1920x1080 resolution.

+combine this with inurl or site to get results that match a website source.

 ### filetype:
-results must be a file of the specified type. searching for `searching methods filetype:pdf` will match pdf files that are about searching methods. combine this with inurl or site to get results that match a website source.
+results must be a file of the specified type.

+searching for `searching methods filetype:pdf` will match pdf files that are about searching methods.

+combine this with inurl or site to get results that match a website source.

+### logic gates
+logic gates can be especially useful for matching alternative wordings or multiple conditions.

+often, multiple terms are required to use exact matching, so the AND gate can be useful. to find guides about searching methods, you can use `"searching methods" AND "guide"`

+if you could use alternative terms, use the OR gate, like `"searching" AND ("tutorials" OR "guides")`

+when using multiple logic gates it's recommended to use brackets to group as shown.

 ## guide